-If you want to taste a bit of Bulgaria and traveling is not yet on the agenda, why not visit your local supermarket?
+If you want to taste a bit of Bulgaria and travelling is not yet on the agenda, why not visit your local supermarket?

 There is a good chance that Bulgarian food and drinks are sold in your country.
 Products made in Bulgaria have been great ambassadors for a country with a population of just over 6.8 million.
 A perfect combination of climate, soil condition, and long traditions have made this list of products ever so desirable.